top of page

 About me

-As an active member of the Theosophical Society, I served on the board of The Theosophical Society in Detroit between 2017 and 2023, as President for three years and as Secretary for four.
-I continue to serve the Lodge in whatever way I can and rent the Lodge for Yoga classes and events.
+A theosophist and an active member of the the Theosophical Society I served on the board of the Theosophical Society in Detroit from 2017 to 2023 as President and Secretary, and I continue to support the Lodge as a member volunteer.

 How I decided to teach Yoga...